openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 will be checked by OVN-Kubernetes to determine if there is any overlap of the IP subnets.
 If so, an error status will be reported to the CRD and no BGP configuration will be done by OVN-Kubernetes.

-The CRD will support enabling advertisements for pod subnet, egress IPs, as well as cluster IPs and external IPs for services on the selected networks.
-Note, MetalLB only handles advertising LoadBalancer IP so there is no conflict of responsibilities here.
+The CRD will support enabling advertisements for pod subnet and egress IPs.
+Note, MetalLB still handles advertising LoadBalancer IP so there is no conflict of responsibilities here.
 When the pod network is set to be advertised, there is no longer a need to SNAT pod IPs for this network to the node IP.
-Therefore when pod network advertisements are enabled, the traffic from these pods will no longer be SNAT'ed on egress.
+Therefore, when pod network advertisements are enabled, the traffic from these pods will no longer be SNAT'ed on egress.

 The "targetVRF" key is used to determine which VRF the routes should be advertised in.
 The default value is "auto", in which case OVN-Kubernetes will advertise routes in the VRF that corresponds to the selected network.
 Alternatively, the